brianmtreese/briantree.se/_posts/2025/09/2025-09-04-angular-20-modern-advanced-animation-concepts.md

 video_id: "3ySKZyUW50A"
 tags:
   - "Angular"
-  - "Animation"
   - "Angular Animations"
+  - "Angular Components"
+  - "Angular Signals"
   - "Angular Styles"
+  - "Animation"
+  - "CSS"
-  - "Angular Components"
+  - "HTML"
 ---

 <p class="intro"><span class="dropcap">A</span>ngular just deprecated the old animations module.
 So how do we still do advanced motion?
 In this tutorial, I’ll show you how to use the modern toolkit: the new enter and leave primitives plus real CSS.
 By the end, you’ll be able to build smooth enter/leave animations, chain effects in sequence, animate list items, and even add staggered effects, all without the legacy DSL.</p>